moderntribe/moose/README.md

 ### Lando

 You can use [Lando](https://lando.dev/download/) to for your local development.
 When starting a new project, change the name value in the `.lando.yml` file to the name of the project.
 Then run `lando start` to build the environment.
 The `local-config.php` is setup to support lando out of the box.
 Once the lando is running, you can follow the BE Setup instructions for the composer commands to finish the setup.
+When running composer commands make sure to run `lando composer [command]` in order to run composer in the container.

 ### Local by Flywheel

 It is recommeneded to create a blank blueprint in Local by Flywheel in order to make it easier to startup a project.
 Select the blank blueprint, clone in the repository to the public folder and then follow the BE Setup instructions for getting started.
+Make sure to use the Open Site Shell option to run composer commands allowing you to have the right PHP version in your shell path.

 ## Getting Started